TheJumpCloud/support/PowerShell/ModuleChangelog.md

 ### BUG FIXES:

-Updated function: Get-JCGroup to return an error if a group is searched for by name and it does not exist.
+Fixed bug on Get-JCGroup to return an error if a group is searched for by name and it does not exist.

 ## 1.11.0